aendie/SkyAlmanac-Py3/README.md

 &emsp;... for a first install (it's preferable to install *wheel* first):
 &emsp;**pip3 install wheel**
 &emsp;**pip3 uninstall pyephem ephem**
-&emsp;**pip3 install ephem**
+&emsp;**pip3 install ephem==4.1**
 &emsp;**pip3 install skyfield**
 &emsp;**pip3 install pandas**
 &emsp;... if already installed, check for upgrades explicitly:
-&emsp;**pip3 install --upgrade ephem skyfield pandas**
+&emsp;**pip3 install --upgrade skyfield pandas**

-&emsp;Put the required files for SkyAlmanac in a new folder, run Command Prompt in that folder and start with:
+&emsp;Put the required files for Skyalmanac in a new folder, run Command Prompt in that folder and start with:
 &emsp;**py -3 skyalmanac.py**

-&emsp;If using MiKTeX 21 or higher, executing 'option 5' (Increments and Corrections) will probably fail with
+&emsp;If using MiKTeX 21 or higher, executing 'option 6' (Increments and Corrections) will probably fail with
 &emsp;**!
 TeX capacity exceeded, sorry [main memory size=3000000].**
 &emsp;To resolve this problem (assuming MiKTeX has been installed for all users),
 &emsp;open a Command Prompt as Administrator and enter: